iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part III.md

 ---
 ### **Relaxed Weak Accelerated Proximal Gradient Algorithm**

-The relaxed weak acelerated proximal gradient algorithm has a simple and compact proof behind it, if we use the similar triangle representation of the algorithm.
+The relaxed weak accelerated proximal gradient algorithm has a simple and compact proof behind it, if we use the similar triangle representation of the algorithm.

 #### **Definition | R-WAPG Sequence**